Language selection

 7. Ensure all minimum requirements listed above are met.

-8. Optional: Test your code by following the instructions on developing for GCWeb.
+8. Test your code, optionally by following the instructions on developing for GCWeb or via your GitHub pages by leveraging GCWeb Jekyll theme.

-10. If changes are requested on your PR after technical review (as per checklist below), collaborate with the WET-BOEW team to get it approved.
-For reference, first-time contribution usually requires 3+ rounds of back-and-forth code review taking a week each time.
+10. If changes are requested on your PR after the technical review (as per checklist below), collaborate with the WET-BOEW team to address every concern until it gets approved.
+Concerns that are explicitly identified as optional or recommended can optionally be addressed later during a subsequent contribution.
+For reference, first-time contributions usually require 3+ rounds of back-and-forth code review taking a week each time.

-11. Once your PR is approved, your feature will be assigned to a méli-mélo compilation and released on Canada.ca at the next release window one (1) week after code is merged.
+11. Once your PR is approved, your feature will be assigned to a méli-mélo compilation and deployed on Canada.ca at the next release window (approximately one (~1) week after code is merged).

-12. Strongly recommended: After release, update the méli-mélo feature code by executing the implementation plan and addressing all TODO's identified by the WET-BOEW team.
+12. Strongly recommended: after release, update the experimental feature code by executing the implementation plan and addressing all TODO's and concerns identified by the WET-BOEW team.

-See 2021-05-steps and its folder on GitHub as a complete example of a méli-mélo feature containing all the required information.
+See 2021-05-steps and its folder on GitHub as a complete example of an experimental feature containing all the required information.

 Technical review checklist

-This list contains the steps that the WET-BOEW team uses to approve new méli-mélo features.
+This list contains the technical steps that the WET-BOEW team uses to approve new experimental features.

-A sponsor is an entity responsible for ensuring a méli-mélo feature progresses towards a stable & widely reusable feature as per the implementation plan.
+A sponsor is an entity responsible for ensuring an experimental feature progresses toward a stable & widely reusable feature as per the implementation plan.
 The sponsor will most likely be the author of a feature, representing their department.

 Implementation plan

-The implementation plan, also known as a planning horizon, is meant to set milestones in order to get a méli-mélo feature stabilized into the WET-BOEW / GCWeb code base.
+The implementation plan, also known as a planning horizon, is meant to set milestones in order to get an experimental feature stabilized into the WET-BOEW / GCWeb code base.
 It must contain the following milestones:

 Each item of the plan must have an estimated due date as an indicator to measure integration progress into GCWeb.
-The expectation is to get the méli-mélo feature fully integrated into GCWeb within its lifespan of approximatively one (1) year.
+The expectation is to get the experimental feature fully integrated into GCWeb within its lifespan of approximately one (1) year.
 See an example of an implementation plan.

 Versioning

-This framework for méli-mélo compilations and features are excluded from the GCWeb public API.
+This framework for méli-mélo compilations and experimental features is excluded from the GCWeb public versioning API.
 Any change or removal would only trigger a patch release of GCWeb.
-This means developers are fully responsible (but not required) to document any subsequent change they make to their méli-mélo feature.
+This means developers of experimental features are fully responsible to document any subsequent change they make to their experimental feature and optionally to provide migration mechanisms when applicable.

 See also:

-GC promotional thematics for custom code explicitly dedicated to promotional content that affects a set of pages.
+GC promotional thematics for progressive enhancement custom code designed to support promotions with a fixed end date that affects a set of pages.

 Page details